NikhilMukraj/spiking-neural-networks/README.md

   - For now Lixirnet can work with lattices by converting adjacency matrices in Numpy to Rust
   - Should have an option to convert the matrix to and adjacency list later, or implement a direct conversion from dictionary to adjacency list

+- Should also be adapted for a cargo package

 - Input from cell grid functions should be refactored to work with Hodgkin Huxley cells via a trait and condensed into one function where weighting is optional

 - Hopfield network